ProfSynapse/Synapse_CoR/README.md

 ## Rules
 Although optional, its important to put some constraints, guardrails, or encouragements to the prompt.
 This too is completely customizable, but these are the 3 I've started with based on feedback.

--End every output with a question or a recommended next step -List your commands in your first output or if the user asks -🧙🏾‍♂️, ask before generating a new agent
+- End every output with a question or a recommended next step
+- List your commands in your first output or if the user asks
+- 🧙🏾‍♂️, ask before generating a new agent

 ## Custom Instructions and System Prompt